 Lieutenant General (Ret.)
 Scott A. Howell — Advisor; he provides strategic insights based on his military experience.

-Andrew Makridis, Bryan Clark, Jonah M. Cave — Advisors; they contribute expertise in defense and technology sectors.
+Andrew Makridis, Bryan Clark, Jonah M. Cave — Advisors; they offer expertise in defense technology and policy.

-Marlinspike announced the advisory board for their second fund in November 2024, which includes institutional defense, intelligence, and strategic policy experts.
+Marlinspike announced the formation of an advisory board for its second fund in November 2024, which includes institutional defense, intelligence, and strategic policy experts.
+This board aims to enhance the firm's investment strategy and provide valuable insights into the defense technology landscape.

 What are Marlinspike's investment criteria?

-Marlinspike focuses on dual-use technologies that address national security needs while also having significant commercial applications.
+Marlinspike focuses on dual-use technologies that serve both national security and commercial markets.
 They invest in sectors such as aerospace, AI, robotics, and cybersecurity, targeting early-stage and growth companies.

-The firm primarily invests in the United States, with a particular focus on the Washington DC national security corridor, which allows them to leverage local expertise and networks.
+The firm primarily invests in the United States, with a strong focus on the Washington DC area, which is central to national security interests.

-Marlinspike actively engages with its portfolio companies, providing mentorship, operational support, and access to their extensive network within the defense sector.
-They aim to be partners in the trenches with entrepreneurs, helping them navigate challenges and drive growth.
+Marlinspike is known for being actively involved with its portfolio companies, providing mentorship, strategic guidance, and access to its extensive network within the defense and technology sectors.

 All trademarks, logos and brand names are the property of their respective owners.
 All company, product and service names used in this website are for identification purposes only.
 Use of these names, trademarks, and brands does not imply endorsement.